sravani2604/blog/blog/content/blog/How to connect to Microsoft GraphAPI with PowerShell.md

 For testing on the queries go over to Graph Explorer (https://developer.microsoft.com/en-us/graph/graph-explorer).
 This gives us a page to enter the queries and will show the results that it returns.
-This can be invaluable when test etc.  Just build up you query from the documentation and put it in here and we can tell if we have got the format right before committing it to code etc.  This can be a quick easy way of running a query if you are doing a one off etc.
+This can be invaluable when test etc.  Just build up your query from the documentation and put it in here and we can tell if we have got the format right before committing it to code etc.  This can be a quick easy way of running a query if you are doing a one off etc.

 ![Graph Explorer](/img/2019/01/GraphExplorer01.jpg)

-SO, that's it.
+So, that's it.
 You now have the script and credentials to query the GraphAPI with PowerShell.
 Nothing is stopping you from scheduling this script to produce reports or notification etc.